forever9teen/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Write a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).
+Write a function that prints all the elements of a listint_t list.

-Prototype: int pop_listint(listint_t **head);

-if the linked list is empty return 0
+Prototype: size_t print_listint(const listint_t *h);

+Return: the number of nodes

+Format: see example

+You are allowed to use printf